eclipse-dataspacetck/dcp-tck/README.md

 Test are grouped into packages according to the system under test (SUT) and the protocol they are testing:

-- `org.eclipse.dataspacetck.dcp.verification.presentation` for the Verifiable Presentation Protocol tests targeting the Credential
+- `org.eclipse.dataspacetck.dcp.verification.presentation.cs` for the Verifiable Presentation Protocol tests targeting the
-  Service
+  Credential Service
+- `org.eclipse.dataspacetck.dcp.verification.presentation.issuer` for the Verifiable Presentation Protocol tests targeting the verifier
 - `org.eclipse.dataspacetck.dcp.verification.issuance.cs` for the Credential Issuance Protocol tests targeting the Credential Service
 - `org.eclipse.dataspacetck.dcp.verification.issuance.issuer` for the Credential Issuance Protocol tests targeting the